Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 At first glance, it does not look like much.
 But it is the lower city.
 Here is another photo of the sign:

-Note: as you can see from the photo above, all signs are in Hebrew and English.
+Note: As the photo above shows, all signs are in Hebrew and English.
 But joining a tour is still way better.

-To show some perspective, let’s make a small jump forward in time.
+Let’s make a small jump forward in time to show some perspective.
 After visiting Tel Hazor National Park, we went to the Hazor antiquities museum (near the entrance to Kibbutz Ayelet HaShahar).
 Here is a map of Hazor that we saw at the museum:

 As you can see, the city is divided into two parts: the Acropolis (the upper town on the left), covering 120 dunams (30 acres), and the lower city (on the right), covering about 700 dunams.
 It is estimated that about 1,000 people lived in the Acropolis and another 20,000 people in the lower city.
 For a town around 1750 BCE, it was a huge one.
 It is also the largest Israeli Tel (mound).

-So, why almost all the lower city covered?
+So, why is almost the whole lower city covered?
 That is a question of money and funding.
-But, keep in mind that it is an active archaeological site.
-Every summer, students from Israel and abroad dig there as part of their studies.
+But keep in mind that it is an active archaeological site.
+Students from Israel and abroad dig there as part of their studies every summer.
 And for example, in 2013, they found a Sphinx of an ancient Egyptian king.

 Location Location Location

-Here is another photo from Hazor antiquities museum showing a map with origins of different artifacts that were found in Hazor:
+Here is another photo from the Hazor antiquities museum showing a map with the origins of different artifacts that were found in Hazor:

-One of the mentioned places in the map above is Mycenae.
-Several years after this visit to Tel Hazor, we went to Greece and visited Archaeological Site Mycenae.
+One of the mentioned places on the map above is Mycenae.
+Several years after visiting Tel Hazor, we visited Greece and Archaeological Site Mycenae.
 And in the museum at Mycenae, we saw stamps just like at Hazor Antiquities Museum.
-And today, we are talking about globalization, but it seems that this term could also be relevant at 2 BCE.
+And today, we are talking about globalization, but this term could also be relevant to 2 BCE.

 Acropolis